In 1882, Norman M. Paterson is born in Portage la Prairie, Manitoba.

 Paterson Grain began an expansion project at its terminal in Assiniboia, Saskatchewan, increasing capacity by over 28,000 tonnes.
 In addition, Paterson Grain opened its doors to Swift Current farm services facility’s new fertilizer distribution centre.
 PTC Construction Ltd. began NutraGro’s expansion of its fertilizer plant in Winnipeg, Manitoba, which includes a second load-out line and 20,000 tonnes of additional storage capacity.

 Paterson Grain announced plans to build inland export terminals in Daysland, Alberta and Bowden, Alberta.
 The two facilities will feature 55,000 tonnes of storage capacity and an innovative 150-car loop track that will undoubtedly make these locations two of the fastest train-loading sites on the Canadian Prairies.
-In addition to the two terminal announcements, Paterson Grain finished the construction of its new farm services center in Melita, MB.
+In addition to the two terminal announcements, Paterson Grain finished the construction of its new farm services center in Melita, Manitoba.